 Date: shortly after Noah's Flood (About 2233 B.C.)

-At the Tower, man's single language changes into many (in 2014 more than 6,900 distinct languages are known).
+After the deluge, mankind desires to build the greatest tower possible in order to avoid being killed by another flood.
+God sees this activity and changes man's single language changes into many (in 2014 more than 6,900 distinct languages are known).
 The confusion brought by the inability to speak with one another causes man to migrate to other parts of the world (Genesis 11: 1 - 9).

 Calling of Abraham